-The automatic stay that becomes effective the moment the chapter 9 petition is filed serves to enjoin litigation against the debtor, its officers and its inhabitants.
-The stay also prevents all other forms of creditor enforcement remedies such as seeking a judgment lien or foreclosing on an asset (other than special revenues, as described below).
+As discussed in more detail above, the automatic stay that becomes effective the moment the chapter 9 petition is filed serves to enjoin litigation against the debtor, its officers and its inhabitants.
+The stay also prevents all other forms of creditor enforcement remedies such as seeking a judgment lien or foreclosing on an asset (excepting, potentially, special revenues as described in detail below).
 The stay continues throughout the chapter 9 case, although a claimant may seek permission to terminate or modify the stay by filing pleadings that attempt to convince the bankruptcy judge that cause exists for the litigation to proceed in court or for an enforcement action to resume.